jbistis/SailWatchPro-Public/sailwatch_marketing_readme.md

 ## What It Does

-SailWatchPro brings Expedition Marine data above deck with a touch-friendly interface for iPad, iPhone, and Apple Watch.
-Instead of going below to check the nav station, you get real-time tactical data in the cockpit—wind trends, competitor positions, performance metrics, and start line analysis.
+SailWatchPro extends and enhances Expedition Marine's capabilities, bringing them above deck with a sleek, touch-friendly interface for iPad, iPad Mini, iPhone, and Apple Watch.
+Built for competitive sailing, SailWatchPro delivers real-time tactical insights by translating critical data—such as wind patterns, boat speed metrics, and course positioning—into clear, actionable information.
+Whether you're racing around the buoys or navigating offshore, SailWatchPro empowers your team to make fast, confident decisions when every second counts.

 ---